Xoloitzcuintli (Mexican Hairless)

-Excellent watch dogs, the xoloitzcuintli's history begins more than 3,500 years ago in Mexico and Central America.
-The ancient Aztec dog of the gods, they were loyal companions thought to ward off evil spirits.
-It was a good job until their owners died, when xolos were often sacrificed and buried with them (the thought was that they'd help guide their owners into the afterlife).
+The xoloitzcuintli's history begins more than 3,500 years ago in Mexico and Central America.
+The ancient Aztec dog of the gods, xolos were loyal companions thought to ward off evil spirits.
+It was a good job ... until their owners died, when the dogs were often sacrificed and buried with their people (the belief was they'd help guide their owners into the afterlife).

 Today, xolos live a more casual existence.
 Their unique look sets them apart from the rest of the pack, and xolo enthusiasts are quick to point out their strong, graceful bodies and calm, loving demeanors.
 What they lack in hair, these pups more than make up for in loyalty to their owners.